In Your Community » Pierce » Construction Projects »

-- Engineering, design and permitting for the transmission line between the Fern Hill substation in Tacoma to the Woodland substation in Puyallup will take place in 2013.
-Construction is expected to begin in 2017.
+- Construction of the transmission line between the Fern Hill substation in Tacoma to the Woodland substation in Puyallup is expected to begin in 2018.

 To increase reliability for customers and meet their growing demand for power in Pierce County, Puget Sound Energy is upgrading the existing low-voltage 55 kilovolt (kV) transmission lines to the now current standard of 115 kV.
 These projects will entail upgrading two substations and 12.5 miles of transmission line, and decommissioning our existing Fern Hill substation.
 We will construct the projects in phases.

 The multi-year construction effort includes the following projects and expected timelines: